 - Meal Program: Volunteer groups come on a regular basis and prepare warm, filling meals for families.
 Ask the Welcome Desk if a meal is scheduled for the night.
 Breakfast, lunch, and snack items are provided as available for guests to prepare themselves.

-- Transportation: Wake Forest Baptist Medical Center offers transportation to and from the hospitals every two hours from 7am to 9pm on weekdays.
-On weekends, the shuttle arrives every two hours from 9am to 7pm.
+- Transportation: Wake Forest Baptist Medical Center offers transportation to and from the hospitals every hour on the hour on weekdays.
+There is no shuttle service on weekends.
 A printed schedule with times may be picked up at the Welcome Desk.
 Taxi services are also available in Winston-Salem.